ELECTRONIC DESIGN NOTES - TRANSISTORS

-In this page are presented just a few instances of using transistors, some schematics,
+In this page are presented only a few instances of using transistors, some schematics,

-1. Biasing PNP and NPN Bipolar Transistors
+1. Biasing PNP and NPN BJT Transistors

 3. Biasing JFET Transistors

 5. Types of Transistors

 The basic notions highlighted in this page are related to